Luchanso/react-mismatch/README.md

 ## How to use

-Desclimer: Don't use in PRODUCTION mode
+Disclaimer: Don't use in PRODUCTION mode

 ```jsx
 import React from 'react';